 Your judge does not know if mediation will help settle the issues or whether mediation will not be helpful.

 Your judge does not know if only the two spouses will testify at trial or whether there will be a lot of witnesses.

 The Resolution Management Conference allows your judge to order mediation of the case, set your case for trial, or discuss disagreements in an attempt to settle those disagreements.

-Settling Your Dissolution of Marriage Case
+Settling Your Divorce Case

 Although a judge needs to approve any settlement agreement, it is always better to settle your dissolution of marriage case under terms you and your spouse agree upon.

 In Arizona, you do not have to appear before a judge to get your marriage dissolved if you settle all the issues in your case.

 If you settle everything, you will sign and deliver a settlement agreement in the proper form, along with a divorce decree (i.e., Consent Decree”), to the judge assigned to your case.